Argus Information & Advisory Services, LLC

 Privacy notices pertaining to specific data processing activities also may contain relevant information.

 When Argus collects Personal Data directly from Consumers, the company generally offers those Consumers the opportunity to choose whether their Personal Data may be (i) disclosed to third-party Controllers, or (ii) used for a purpose that is materially different from the purposes for which the information was originally collected or subsequently authorized by the relevant Consumer.
 To the extent required by the Privacy Shield Principles, Argus obtains opt-in consent for certain uses and disclosures of Sensitive Data.
 Consumers may contact Argus as indicated below regarding the company’s use or disclosure of their Personal Data.
-Unless Argus offers Consumers an appropriate choice, the company uses Personal Data only for purposes that are materially the same as those indicated in this Policy or the company’s online privacy notice at
+Unless Argus offers Consumers an appropriate choice, the company uses Personal Data only for purposes that are materially the same as those indicated in this Policy or the company’s online privacy notice.

 When Argus maintains Personal Data about Consumers with whom Argus does not have a direct relationship because Argus obtained or maintains the Consumers’ data as a Processor, Argus’s Customers are responsible for providing the relevant Consumers with certain choices with respect to the Customers’ use or disclosure of the Consumers’ Personal Data.